The Importance of Charity in Islam

-The importance of Charity in Islam has a major position, associated with Islamic values and a higher rank with special rewards.
-This shows us its importance from the Qur’an and the teachings of Prophet Muhammad (SAW), where the special need of charity is highlighted repeatedly.
-The Qur’an emphasizes Muslims to provide for the have-nots, help orphans, and assist travelers, stressing the importance of charity as a duty for every follower.
-This duty is not only a social responsibility but a spiritual one, considering the sympathy and kindness that Islam focuses toward others.
+The importance of charity in Islam has a major position, associated with Islamic values and a higher rank with special rewards.
+The Qur’an and the teachings of Prophet Muhammad (SAW) repeatedly highlight the special need for charity, demonstrating its importance.
+The Qur’an emphasizes Muslims providing for the have-nots, helping orphans, and assisting travelers, stressing the importance of charity as a duty for every follower.
+This duty is not only a social responsibility but a spiritual one, considering the sympathy and kindness that Islam focuses on toward others.

 The Spiritual and Social Scope of Charity

 Islamic lessons draw attention to both the spiritual and social benefits of charity.
 Religiously, sharing wealth selflessly with the needy and underprivileged is a reminder to Muslims that all blessings belong to Allah (SWT).
-This act of sympathy helps in promoting love, humility and gratitude, restraining pride from taking root in one’s heart.
-The Qur’an clearly warns against canceling out charitable deeds with reminders and hurtful words, underscoring that charity must be given with sincerity and kindness.
-Socially, charity fulfills the rights of the needy and deprived, Charity also ensures that wealth is distributed justly within the community.
+This act of sympathy helps in promoting love, humility, and gratitude, restraining pride from taking root in one’s heart.
+The Qur’an clearly warns against cancelling charitable deeds with reminders and hurtful words, underscoring that charity must be given with sincerity and kindness.
+Socially, charity fulfills the rights of the needy and deprived.
+Charity also ensures that wealth is distributed justly within the community.

 Charity as a Gauge of Faith